himmAllRight/himmAllRight-source/content/post/sql-intro.md

 ### Views

-Views let you create a custom filter, and display set of the data.
-This can be useful in difference scenarios.
-For example, a view can saved, and then just *updated*, instead of *recalculated*, when querying for dash boards, or reports.
+Views create a custom filter to display a set of the data.
+This can be useful when defining several use cases of an application.
+For example, a view can saved, and then just *updated*, instead of *recalculated*, when querying for dash boards, and/or reports.

 ``` SQL
 mysql> SELECT * FROM tblUsers;